fmi/java-course/02-oop-in-java-i/lab/README.md

     LocalDate getExpirationDate();

     /**
-     * @return true if the PIN is correct and false otherwise **/ boolean checkPin(int pin);
+     * @return true if the PIN is correct and false otherwise.
+Correct means, equal to the PIN, set in the card upon construction (i.e. passed in its constructor).
+You can check it for validity, e.g. that it is a 4-digit number, but you can assume the input is valid.
+     **/
+    boolean checkPin(int pin);